thalassa-cloud/terraform-provider-thalassa/docs/resources/target_group.md

 - `health_check_timeout` (Number) The amount of time, in seconds, during which no response means a failed health check
 - `healthy_threshold` (Number) The number of consecutive health checks successes required before considering an unhealthy target healthy
 - `labels` (Map of String) Labels for the Target Group
+- `organisation_id` (String) Reference to the Organisation of the Target Group.
+If not provided, the organisation of the (Terraform) provider will be used.
 - `unhealthy_threshold` (Number) The number of consecutive health check failures required before considering a target unhealthy

 ### Read-Only